PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

 \section{Characterizing the Distance Between Power Flow Circles for VSI}

 The distance between the power flow circles constructed using the PMU measurements indicates the margin to reach LTVI.
 There are several ways to quantify the distance between two circles.
 One such indicator may consider the distance between the circles using their centers and radii.
-This distance is positive, zero and negative when the circles intersect, touch externally and do not intersect with each other respectively.
-Another indicator is the Euclidean distance between the two common points, when the circles intersect each other.
-When the circles intersect, touch externally and does not intersect with each other, the Euclidean distance between the two voltage solutions is positive, zero and does not exist respectively.
-In the latter case, the indicator based on euclidean distance between the common points is found to be not linear and not easy to interpret by the operator.
-In former case, there are two formulae to calculate distance between circles depending on whether center of one circle is inside the other circle.
-Hence it is desired to have an indicator that is linear and indicates the distance between circles with one simple equation.
+This distance is positive, zero and negative when the circles intersect, touch externally and do not intersect with each other{,} respectively.
+Another indicator is the Euclidean distance between the two common points when the circles intersect each other.
+When the circles intersect, touch externally{,} and do not intersect with each other, the Euclidean distance between the two voltage solutions is positive, zero{,} and does not exist{,} respectively. {We observed that the proposed index (VSI) derived below in contrast to the above mentioned possible formulations of distributed indices has a relatively better behavior with changing loading.}

-Different than the aforementioned indicators, we propose an indicator that is linear with a single equation form that indicates the distance between power flow circles.
-This is achieved by using the concept of family of circles instead of directly using \eqref{math_p} and \eqref{math_q}.
+Different than the {indicators mentioned above}, the proposed index is derived by using the concept of {the} family of circles instead of directly using \eqref{math_p} and \eqref{math_q}.
 In this section first, we introduce the concept of determinant to infer the intersection of any two circles.
 Second, using the determinant, we derive the expression for the proposed distributed voltage stability index.